pmcgoohan/dark-alex/encrypted-content-layer.md

 ##### Filtering
 Vaults/Mempool can quickly filter out:
-- encryptedTxMsg with zero bond balances
+- encryptedTxMsg with zero bond balance
 - encryptedTxMsg with an invalid or old lastBlockHash
 - encryptedTxMsg where the originator address has < minGas in eth